ProjectEvergreen/greenwood/www/pages/getting-started/branding.md

 ## CSS and Web Components

-So now that we've made some [content](/getting-started/creating-content/) for our site, I think we can agree it's not quite all "there" yet.
+So now that we've made some [content](/getting-started/creating-content/) for our site, I think we can agree it's not quite all "there" yet and could benefit from a little styling and branding.

+In this section, we will create the following:
-1. Header / Footer - A great case for creating some reusble components.
-With Custom Elements, we can create self contained reusable components for our site.
+1. Header / Footer - The elements provide a great case for creating some reusble components and with Custom Elements, we can create self contained reusable components for our site.
 1. Styles - Of course we want things to look nice too!
 We'll add some CSS to help hang things in just right the place.

 ## Web Components
 Web Components are supported out of the box with Greenwood using `HTMLElement` or **LitElement**.
-For this guide, we'll use a "vanilla" custom element for our header, at _src/components/header.js_.
+For this guide, we'll use a "vanilla" custom element for our header, in _src/components/header.js_.
 ```render javascript
 class HeaderComponent extends HTMLElement {
   constructor() {